About

 To give the children as much exposure to a variety of texts as possible, the curriculum includes opportunities such as reading to the pupils (in regular whole class story times), shared reading, buddy reading, guided reading, reciprocal reading and one to one reading.
 Reading is supported by a range of adults, including teachers, teaching assistants, apprentices and our nurture team.
 Alongside this, children are provided opportunities to read and respond to what they are reading through activities such as making links between other texts; discussing similarities and differences between authors and their life experience; retrieving information from the text; predicting what comes next; inferring how a character feels; and summarising or defining words or phrases in the text.
 These planned lessons focus on the reading domains which are clearly labelled in our English books with the Twinkl Reading Domain Dogs.

 We immerse ourselves in experiences around books and strongly believe any space is a reading space, aiming to inspire and motivate young readers.
-In Reception and KS1, our children use the Oxford Owl, Biff, Chip and Kipper books where they are assessed by their teachers and receive a levelled book appropriate to their fluency and understanding of the text.
-In Year 2, once their confidence in reading has developed, they transfer to our Accelerated Reader scheme (our reading tracking tool) which assesses our children’s reading age and checks their comprehension and understanding of the text through quizzing and testing.
+In Reception and KS1, our children use the Oxford Owl Phonics eBook Library where they access their Read Write Inc. reading book set by their reading teachers.
+This is book appropriate to their fluency and understanding of the text that they will have read in their phonics lessons and be familiar with.
+Through this platform they also have access to an array of eBooks to enjoy and they are also sent home with a book that can be read to them by a family member to encourage a love of reading.
+In Year 2, once their confidence in reading has developed, they transfer to our Accelerated Reader scheme (our reading tracking tool) which assesses our childrenā€™s reading age and checks their comprehension and understanding of the text through quizzing and testing.
 Our Griffins then continue on this scheme throughout the remainder of KS2 as they build up to their Year 6 SATs.

 As well as books in our library, we also subscribe as a school to an online eBook site called Myon, where children access a range of books suitable for their age from their devices at home.
-We have found that for some children ‘reading for pleasure’ and even having the opportunity to listen to a book read aloud has had a positive influence on our children’s reading habits and their opinions on reading as a whole.
+We have found that for some children ā€˜reading for pleasureā€™ and even having the opportunity to listen to a book read aloud has had a positive influence on our childrenā€™s reading habits and their opinions on reading as a whole.

 In addition to this, our Griffins also have various opportunities throughout the year to meet authors in person and have the opportunity to ask questions about their career path.
 We find that this often inspires our Griffins to consider this as a career path and understand the journey to get there.